 6 min read · Cost

-Hardie cost in Aptos is shaped by three Santa Cruz coastal realities — persistent moisture, salt-air corrosion, and wooded-edge fire exposure on some parcels.
-Premium coastal homes warrant comprehensive scope.
+Hardie cost in Aptos is shaped by three Santa Cruz coastal realities at once: persistent marine moisture, salt-air corrosion within the coastal mile, and wooded-edge fire exposure on inland and upland parcels.
+From the Rio del Mar flats to the Aptos Hills, terrain and exposure shift block by block, so premium coastal homes warrant a comprehensive scope priced to the specific lot.

 The main cost drivers in Aptos